trevorswan11/Bootleg-Balloons-TD/README.md

 **Design Document:** https://docs.google.com/document/d/1v6FhPbggvfvNtyiybX9_7laz6RiJBexw62pb6UX0cF0/edit

 **Instructions**
-* DO NOT move the monkeys fast when you are dragging them to place them down
+* DO NOT move the mouse fast when you are dragging monkeys to place them down

 **Development Log**